Aminsn/SERT2023/README.md

 ## SERT Model
-SERT takes in each observation as a triplet (time, variable, value) and encodes it into a embedding vector that is the latent representation of the observation.
+SERT takes in each observation as a triplet (time, variable, value) and encodes it into an embedding vector that is the latent representation of the observation.
 Then a transformer encoder with a linear layer is used to predict the future values.
 The model is shown below:

 ![](readme_media/sert.png)